hanimao/devOps-notes-/Terraform.md

 - Downloads your provider.

 1. **Terraform plan**
-- Previewing the changes will make before they happen
+- Previewing the changes will make before they happen. 'seeing the future'
+- Analysis your config file and compares them to the current state of your infrastructure.